unexist/blog/_drafts/logging-vs-tracing.md

 LOGGER.info("Created todo", fb -> fb.onlyTodo("todo", todo));
 ```

-The first two are probably easy to understand, they just add the specific pair to the log.
+The first two are probably easy to understand and add the specific key-value pair to the log.
-The last one uses the concept of [field builders][] as formatter for your objects and with it you
+[Echopraxia][] introduces the concept of [field builders][], which allow to define your own
+formatter for your objects and to programmatically include all the necessary attributes.
-can define which attributes are included.
-If this sounds interesting head over to [Echopraxia][] and give it a spin.

 #### Central logging

 One of the goals of central logging is to have everything aggregated in one place and to provide
 some kind of facility to create complex search queries.
-There are hundreds of other posts about the different solutions, so let us focus on a simple
+There are literally hundreds of other posts about the different solutions, so let us focus on a
-[EFK][] stack with [gelf][].
+simple [EFK][] stack with [gelf][].

 [Quarkus][] comes with an extension that does the bulk work for us, we just have to include it and
 configure it for our setup: